A framework for the local information dynamics of distributed computation in complex systems: Conclusion

-From our results, we also observed that coherent local information structure is a defining feature of complex distributed computation, and presented a number of techniques to meta-analyze local information dynamics in order to infer coherent complex computation.
+From our results, we also observed that coherent local information structure is a defining feature of complex distributed computation, and used local information state-spaces to study coherent complex computation.
 Here, our framework provides further insight into the nature of computation in rule 22 with respect to the accepted complex rules 54 and 110.
-Certainly rule 22 exhibits all of the elementary functions of computation, yet (in line with \cite{sha06}) there is no apparent coherent structure to the profiles of its local information dynamics.
+Certainly rule 22 exhibits all of the elementary functions of computation, yet (in line with \citet{sha06}) there is no apparent coherent structure to the profiles of its local information dynamics (``in the wild'' at least).
 On the other hand, state space views of the interplay between these local information dynamics reveal otherwise hidden structure.
 Our framework is unique in its ability to resolve both of these aspects.
-We conclude that rule 22 exhibits more structure than chaotic rules, yet the subtlety of this structure prevent it from being considered as complex than rules 110 and 54.
+We conclude that rule 22 exhibits more structure than chaotic rules, yet the subtlety of this structure prevents it from being considered as complex as rules 110 and 54.

-The major thrust of our future work is to apply this framework to other systems, e.g. we are examining computation in random Boolean networks as models of gene regulatory networks \cite{liz08c} and in modular robotics \cite{liz08d}.
-Given the information-theoretic basis of this framework, it is readily applicable to other systems.
-Furthermore, we intend to explore the relationship between the information dynamics description of distributed computation and other perspectives of computation, for example descriptions of collective computation (e.g. in the light-cone model of computational mechanics \cite{sha06}) and of computational complexity \cite{crutch94}.